Latest Places The Ski Life

 “So…what ski pass did you get this year?”

 Every fall, when our new seasonal shop staff starts to roll in, perhaps our favorite icebreaker is, “what ski pass are you on?”.
 As skiers, we’re always looking for the best bang for our buck, right?
-Which has the most ski areas, least black out dates, where our friends are skiing, and what makes the most sense for our families.
-In our ski pass comparison for the 2024/2025 season, we break down what changes each ski pass got for this season, who they’re best for, and our favorite resort from each.
+Which has the most ski areas, the fewest blackout dates, where our friends are skiing, and what makes the most sense for our families?
+In our ski pass comparison for the 2025/2026 season, we break down what changes each ski pass got for this season, who they’re best for, and our favorite resort from each.

 Who’s it for?

-With unlimited access to Winter Park, Copper Mountain, and Eldora, and several local Colorado hills with partial access, the Ikon makes for a great Front Range pass.
+With unlimited access to Winter Park, Copper Mountain, and Eldora, and several local Colorado hills with partial access, the Ikon makes for a great Colorado pass for the folks skiing out of the Front Range or I-70.
 A wide variety of additional locations makes finding ski vacation destinations covered under your pass easy.

 Who’s it for?

-With no black out dates and a reasonable number of days at each resort, if you like to spend your ski season traveling to a variety of rather than focusing on one resort every trip, this is an excellent choice.
-These destinations are a little more resort-y than those on the Indy Pass (more on that below), so if you like resorts with more terrain options, we’d lean Mountain Collective.
+With no blackout dates and a reasonable number of days at each resort, if you like to spend your ski season traveling to a variety of resorts rather than focusing on one resort every trip, this is an excellent choice.
+These destinations are a little more mainstream than those on the Indy Pass (more on that below), so if you like resorts with more terrain options, we’d lean toward Mountain Collective.

 Updates for the Epic Mountain Pass

-Usually the biggest rival with the Ikon Pass, the Epic Pass provides exclusive access to the infamous Vail Resorts.
-In the last few years, Epic expanded across the country, with new additions in the Mid Atlantic, Midwest, and East.
-This makes Epic a great all-round option for lots of local skiing for skiers everywhere.
-The Epic Local Pass (similar to the Ikon Base, with more limited access compared to the full Epic) provides really extensive access for a pretty great price — just $749 right now.
+Usually the biggest rival with the Ikon Pass, the Epic Pass provides exclusive access to the Vail Resorts.
+In the last few years, Epic expanded across the country, with new additions in the Mid-Atlantic, Midwest, and East.
+This makes Epic a great all-around option for lots of local skiing for skiers everywhere.
+The Epic Local Pass (similar to the Ikon Base, with more limited access compared to the full Epic) provides really extensive access for a pretty great price — $799 right now.

 Who’s it for?